Fast start helps Corbin roll past Whitley County, 78-57

-After three straight losses in which the Redhounds showed flashes of how good they could be, Tony Pietrowski’s squad picked up a big win over Knox Central on Wednesday and won their second straight regional game on Friday, in a 78-57 victory over Whitley County on Friday.
+After three straight losses in which the Redhounds showed flashes of how good they could be, Tony Pietrowski’s squad picked up a big win over Knox Central on Wednesday and won their second straight regional game on Friday, in a 78-57 victory over Whitley County.

 The win over the Colonels gave Corbin their second district win of the season, having defeated Williamsburg earlier in the year.